syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 # Selection

-This section explains you about how to enable selection in SfDataGrid and about the selection modes, properties, events that involve in selection and customizations available for Selection in SfDataGrid.
+This section explains how to enable selection in the SfDataGrid, and selection modes, properties, events involving in selection and customizations available for selection.

-SfDataGrid lets you to select a specific row or group of rows either programmatically or by touch interactions.
-To enable Selection in SfDataGrid, you need to set the [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionMode.html) property to value other than `None`.
-SfDataGrid has different selection modes to perform selection operation as listed below.
+The SfDataGrid allows selecting a specific row or group of rows either programmatically or by touch interactions.
+To enable selection, set the [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionMode.html) property to value other than `None`.
+This control has different selection modes to perform selection operation as listed as follows:

-## Selection Modes
+## Selection modes

 <table>
 <tr>